 If you still want to inject marinade with bits of solid in it, you may want to consider an injector with an exceptionally wide needle.

 So what can you inject with the device?
-Anything liquid or in the form of a gravy, from oils to juices to vinegar to soy sauce to honey to wine to molten butter to broth.
+Anything liquid or in the form of a gravy, from oils to juices to vinegar to soy sauce to honey to wine to melted butter to broth.
 The only solids that can pass through are things like onion powder, garlic salt, and finely ground spices.

 Before loading the injector, it is recommended that you gently heat the ingredients while stirring well, and then let them cool.
-Once cool, load the syringe barrel and inject your meat with your favorite marinade.
+Once cool, pack the syringe barrel and inject your meat with your favorite marinade.